A BRIEF HISTORY OF EASTBOURNE, EAST SUSSSEX, ENGLAND

 EASTBOURNE IN THE 21ST CENTURY

 In the 21st century Eastbourne is still flourishing.
 The Towner Art Gallery opened in Eastbourne in 2009.
-Today the population of Eastbourne is 94,000.
+However Eastbourne pier was severely damaged by a fire in 2014.
+In 2020 the population of Eastbourne was 103,000.

 A timeline of Eastbourne